Aubameyang underlines value as Arsenal win Community Shield - France 24

 He scored a brace in each of his previous two Wembley appearances against Manchester City and Chelsea.

-Emiliano Martinez justified Arteta's decision to keep fit-again Bernd Leno on the bench as the Arsenal keeper raced off his line to make a fine save from Sadio Mane.

-That was Liverpool's first shot on target, but they were improving and drew level in the 73rd minute.

-Mohamed Salah and Cedric Soares challenged for the ball in the Arsenal area and it ran to Minamino, who slotted home from close-range for his first Reds goal in the his 15th appearance since his January move from RB Salzburg.
+Liverpool equalised in the 73rd minute when Minamino slotted home from close range for his first Reds goal in his 15th appearance since his January move from Salzburg.

-Martinez saved well from Mane's close-range effort before Aubameyang stole the spotlight in the shoot-out.

 © 2020 AFP